Title: The High Dragon

 “May have?”
 Aaron asked.
 The team was holding back laughter.
 Rossi was failing.
-They all laughed once the older profiler started.
+They all laughed once the senior profiler started.
 Once they knew what was going on, when Reed finally told them the truth, well, they weren’t going to be laughing then.

 “I don’t play well with idiots.
 The East Coast Council and West Coast Council will no longer be such.
 It’s the North American Council.”

 “Reed…” Aaron wasn’t sure he wanted to know what happened but he needed to know.